Sonnet 18

 https://www.w3.org/2000/01/rdf-schema#label Sonnet 18

-gptkbp:includes anthologies
+gptkbp:included anthologies

-gptkbp:influence gptkb:literary_work
+gptkbp:influence gptkb:literature

 Western literature